Rustam200391/mainEventHr_s/README.md

 #This application is a basic prototype for tracking and managing events organized by HR managers.
 Users can register, log in and create events with their details.
-In the future, this application can be expanded by adding more functionality, such as notifications, filters for events, as well as improving the design and user <i>interface.
+In the future, this application can be expanded by adding more functionality, such as notifications, filters for events, as well as improving the design and user <iinterface.
 ##React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.